folder Filed in London, Stories

 Public executions of earlier troublemakers

-Later, as we are ejected from the premises by Yeomen of the Guard, the Tower of London was still surrounded by emergency vehicles and many onlookers scrutinised our limo as we drove slowly away – towards Tower Hill, the scene of 125 public executions of earlier troublemakers.
+Later, as we were ejected from the premises by Yeomen of the Guard, the Tower of London was still surrounded by emergency vehicles, and many onlookers scrutinised our limo as we drove slowly away – towards Tower Hill, the scene of 125 public executions of earlier troublemakers.

 UPDATE

-The author was in Parliament Square, London on 30 March 1979 where a car bomb planted by the Irish National Liberation Army (INLA) killed Shadow Northern Ireland Secretary Airey Neave MP as he left the House of Commons carpark.
+The author was in Parliament Square, London, on 30 March 1979, when a car bomb planted by the Irish National Liberation Army (INLA) killed Shadow Northern Ireland Secretary Airey Neave MP as he left the House of Commons carpark.

 The author was in London Docklands on 9 February 1996 when an IRA bomb exploded nearby and badly damaged his office and blew up into the air a car with his family in it, all miraculously escaping injury, as it landed back on its four wheels.
-His eye witness statement was carried that evening on ITV News at Ten and in the next day’s media.
+His eyewitness statement was carried that evening led the ITV News at Ten and featured in the next day’s media.

 ancestor true story ancestry stories family history London bombs Tower of London